Neuroblox/NeurobloxDocsHost/docs/src/tutorials/beginner_tutorial.md

            D(u) ~ a * (b * v - u)]
 ```

 Now, we need to create the event that generates the spikes.
-For this, we create a function continuous event to represent the discontinuity in our functions.
+For this, we create a continuous event to represent the discontinuity in our functions.
 Those should be written in the following format:

 ```julia
 name_of_event = [[event_1] => [effect_1]